wallaby-rails/wallaby-rails/README.md

 # Customization

-Assume that you have an active model `Post(id: integer, title: string, body: text, publish_time: datetime, creator_id: integer, updator_id: integer, created_at: datetime, updated_at: datetime)`
+> Assume that you have an active model `Post(id: integer, title: string, body: text, publish_time: datetime, creator_id: integer, updator_id: integer, created_at: datetime, updated_at: datetime)`

+1. Configuration

+    This engine by default uses ActiveRecord adaptor, you could change this to other adaptor (e.g. Mongo / HER adaptor) as below:

+    ```ruby
+    # config/initializers/wallaby.rb
+    Wallaby.config do |config|
+      config.adaptor = Wallaby::SomeOtherAdaptor
+    end
+    ```

+    By default, there is no authentication, and you need to do the following config if you need one:

+    ```ruby
+    # config/initializers/wallaby.rb
+    Wallaby.config do |config|
+      config.security.authenticate do
+        # you could use any controller methods here
+        authenticate_or_request_with_http_basic do |username, password|
+          username == 'too_simple' && password == 'too_naive'
+        end
+      end

+      config.security.current_user do
+        # you could use any controller methods here
+        Class.new do
+          def email
+            'user@example.com'
+          end
+        end.new
+      end
+    end
+    ```

+    You could hide some models using configuration as below:

+    ```ruby
+    # config/initializers/wallaby.rb
+    Wallaby.config do |config|
+      config.models.exclude ProductDetail, Order, Order::Item
+    end
+    ```

-1. Controller
+2. Controller

     You could modify the logics for Post model by defining a controller as below: